dayu11/selective_pretraining_for_private_finetuning/readme.md

 ## Finally, the second stage: private fine-tuning.

+### The hooks that are used for per-example gradient computation are in src/transformers/models/grad_sample_utils.py
+### The hooks are attached to the model in src/transformers/models/gpt2.py

 6. Private fine-tuning on sst-2.
 Don't forget installing dp enabled transformers package.

 ```